nenadkragovic/pocket-polls/README.md

 ## Architecture

 ### How it works
-- Add description of a precture below
+- Add description of a picture below

 ![architecurte ](architecture.png)